Discover a world of educational opportunities to support your lifelong learning

 An accessible, user-friendly guide to best practice preventive healthcare for Aboriginal and Torres Strait Islander patients

-Prostate cancer screening factsheet is a patient information guide for GPs outlining the risks and potential benefits of prostate cancer screening
+A patient information guide outlining the risks and potential benefits of prostate cancer screening.

 The Green Book brings together evidence and lessons learned from the literature and real-life general practices to help implement preventive activities in primary care